Thank you for looking at my page.

 low self esteem/lack of confidence

 In seeking help to try to sort out our 'struggles', we may be 'diagnosed' or 'labelled' as having this, that and the other.
 I understand that diagnoses are not always helpful and I work hard to understand how you feel as an individual - a human being rather than a number with a label.

 Anything at all can be brought to our therapy sessions, whether they be everyday problems or more serious issues.

-Coming for counselling/psychotherapy can really help you to feel less alone.
+Coming for counselling/psychotherapy can truly help you to feel less alone.
 You can talk about whatever is bothering you, safe in the knowledge that you have someone you can trust.
 Over a time, however long that might be, we will get to know each other and you may find this helps you to be open with me.

 At times we just know that something is not right and we struggle to work it out without help.

 I see individual clients and couples for short or long term therapy.
 You decide what suits you.
 Some clients come for just a few sessions and others come for long-term work.
 We will have a review from time to time to discuss how you feel about how we are working and if/when you want to end the therapy.

 The thought of going for therapy can be extremely daunting.
 I understand this.
-It is difficult to make contact and this alone can make you feel extremely anxious.
+It is difficult to make contact and this can make you feel extremely anxious.
 While I work on a professional level, I would consider myself a warm and friendly person and I will do my utmost to make you feel relaxed.

 I thoroughly enjoy my work and learn a lot from my clients about what it means just to be a person.

 Counselling for Relationships (Couples, Siblings, Parents and anyone in a relationship and struggling)